-Based on a 1995 novel titled Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire, the magical show has broken box office records around the world since its 2003 debut.
+Based on a 1995 novel titled Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire, the magical show has been breaking box office records around the world since 2003.

 There is so much to wonder about in The Wonderful Wizard of Oz.
 Just why did Dorothy find herself in Oz?
 How did the Lion come to be so very cowardly?
 What happened to the Tin Man’s heart?
 Has the Wicked Witch of the West always been wicked?

 Wicked addresses all of these questions – and more – in an all-singing, all-dancing exploration of how adolescent angst, the pursuit of popularity and blinkered narrow-mindedness converge to shape our life choices.
 The setting is a fantastical land inhabited by Munchkins, talking animals and beings with supernatural powers.
 Yet the narrative and characters still manage to remain easy to relate to thanks to the irresistible combination of fairytale morality and toe-tapping tunes.

 The plot begins before, and continues after, Dorothy’s arrival in Oz from Kansas and focuses on how Elphaba (the green-skinned Wicked Witch of the West) and Glinda (the Good Witch of the North) came to be the witches they are today.
 Girl power certainly rules in this production.
 The two lead characters are iconic female roles and Emily Tierney (as Glinda) and Nikki Davis-Jones (Elphaba) are enchanting (and presumably exhausted after each show as they are barely offstage all evening).